Vaccines alliance nears deal on cervical cancer shots

-The Global Alliance for Vaccines and Immunization (GAVI) said on Thursday if the deal - which would cover vaccines made by U.S. drug maker Merck and its British rival GlaxoSmithKline - was secured at the right price it could have a huge impact on the health of millions of women in poorer countries.
+The Global Alliance for Vaccines and Immunisation (GAVI) said on Thursday if the deal - which would cover vaccines made by U.S. drugmaker Merck (MRK.N) and its British rival GlaxoSmithKline (GSK.L) - was secured at the right price it could have a huge impact on the health of millions of women in poorer countries.

 More than 85 percent of the 275,000 cervical cancer deaths each year occur in developing nations.
 Experts say the annual worldwide cervical cancer death rate could rise to 430,000 by 2030 if no action is taken to protect women from it.